Gel bracelet: Charity awareness wristbands

-Urban legend of sex bracelets
+Sex bracelet urban legend

 During a resurgence in popularity in 2003, gel bracelets became the subject of a widespread urban legend linking them to a supposed sex game, explaining their popularity among young teenagers.
 They were subsequently dubbed "sex bracelets".
-According to rumors, people who wore the jewelry implied they were willing to engage in various acts with whoever pulled them from their wrists.
-The acts ranged from hugging to kissing to sexual intercourse and were determined by the bracelet's color.
+Different colors of bracelet supposedly represented different sex acts, indicating either that that wearer had performed or was willing to perform them.
+In the most common version of the legend, the wearer would perform the indicated sex act with anyone who was able to break a bracelet they were wearing.
+The legend became popular in 2003 in the US; by the end of the decade, when there was a second wave of media coverage of the legend, it had spread worldwide.

+The sex bracelet urban legend can be traced back to the fall of 2003.
+An entry for "shag band" was posted to Urban Dictionary in September; by October newspapers in North Carolina and Florida reported on schools banning the bracelets, and Time magazine ran an article on the bracelets.
 In October 2003, the rumors were prominent enough in Alachua Elementary School in Gainesville, Florida that the principal banned the bracelets to avert disruption and inappropriate comments about them.
 They were subsequently banned in other schools in Florida and elsewhere.
 The effectors of these early bans did not insinuate that the rumors were true; however, some later media reports suggested that they may have been generating a moral panic.
 The British press reported on the supposed meanings of the band's colors in 2005.

 Countrywide Financial Corporation's Loyalty oath bracelet.
 In 2007, the consequence of not signing a loyalty oath was "lose my job".

 Similar stories surfaced in the British media in 2009, in which the bracelets were allegedly nicknamed shag bands.
 Similar stories circulated widely in Brazil during the 2009/2010 summer, where the bracelets were referred to as pulseiras do sexo.
 In March 2010, a 13-year-old girl in Brazil was raped by three teenage boys after one of them snatched the bracelet she was wearing.
 The police stated that the crime was motivated by the use of sex bracelets.